caplogic/Mappedbus/README.md

 A powerful feature of the MappedBus is that even though the messages are ordered there's no single component (and thus no single point of failure) taking care of the ordering, instead the processes independently determine who has access to the bus.

 The throughput (on a laptop, i7-4558U @ 2.8 GHZ) between a single producer writing at full speed, and a single consumer is around 40 million messages per second (a small message consisting of three integer fields), and the time for reading and writing is around 25 ns per record.
-MappedBus does not create any objects at all after startup and therefore has zero GC impact.
+MappedBus does not create any objects after startup and therefore has zero GC impact.

 #### Features:
 * IPC between multiple processes by exchanging messages